Spot the Sparkle: How to Tell If It Is Cubic Zirconia or Diamond

 5. UV Light

-Did you know that diamonds have a blue fluorescent glow when exposed to ultraviolet (UV) light?
-Place the gemstone under a UV light.
-If the gemstone radiates a blue glow, it is a real diamond.
-If the gemstone doesn’t glow, it is a cubic zirconia.
+Did you know that many diamonds exhibit a blue fluorescent glow when exposed to ultraviolet (UV) light?
+To try this test, place the gemstone under a UV light source.
+If the stone emits a blue glow, it may indicate that it is a diamond.
+If it does not glow, it is likely cubic zirconia.
+However, it is important to note that not all diamonds fluoresce, and fluorescence alone cannot conclusively determine authenticity.

 6. Opaqueness Test

 Diamonds are known to have sharp and outstanding refraction when light passes through them, hence giving them a dazzling appearance.
-Cubic zirconia and quartz gemstones have a lower refractive index.
+Cubic zirconia has a lower refractive index, may allow slightly more light to pass through, depending on the cut and clarity.

 To test the opaqueness of your gemstone, draw a black line on a piece of white paper with a permanent marker.
-Then, set your gemstone over the line to see if you can see the line.
-If you can see the line underneath through your gemstone, it is likely a cubic zirconia.
+Then, place your loose gemstone flat over the line.
+If you can clearly see the line through the stone, it is likely cubic zirconia.
 If you can’t see the line, then it is a genuine diamond.

-NOTE: This test will not work if the gemstone is already set in jewellery.
+Note: This test will not work if the gemstone is already set in jewellery.
+Visual tests like this can vary depending on the stone’s cut, size and quality.